Atosdelafer/A8z2hZXB/presentation/recursion.md

 #recursion
-We have multiple ways to use recursion: in the database and in our queries for example we can make properties transitive.
+We have multiple ways to use recursion: in the database for example we can make properties transitive.
 ```
 dadof(you,dad).